 We need a basis for comparative scenario building.
-Among the nations of the world China alone rank in size and scale and in complexity comparable to India differences between an open and free society and a semi-controlled polity do matter.
-The remarkable success in China in combating disease is due to sustained attention on the health of the young in China, and of public policy backed by resources and social mobilization-While comparing China and India in selected aspects of disease load, demography and public expenditures on health, the record on India may seem mixed compared to the more all round progress made by china.
-But this should also be seen in the perspective of the larger burden of disease in India compared to china and of the transactional costs of an open and free democracy,
+Among the nations of the world China alone ranks in size and scale and in complexity comparable to India.
+Differences between an open and free society and a semi-controlled polity do matter.
+The remarkable success in China in combating disease is due to sustained attention on the health of the young in China, and of public policy backed by resources and social mobilization.
+While comparing China and India in selected aspects of disease load, demography and public expenditures on health, the record of India may seem mixed compared to the more all round progress made by China.
+But this should also be seen in the perspective of the larger burden of disease in India compared to China and of the transactional costs of an open and free democracy.
+The comparison made from WDR 1993 data may be seen inTable-5